 Marie appeared to struggle with that for a few seconds before surrendering.
 After all, it wouldn't do to insult the daughter of the woman who graded her.
 "Yes, Professor Frost."
 Nodding in satisfaction, Emma promptly went back to ignoring the class and Marie sighed before turning to Ivette.
 "Don't suppose I can borrow from you for a while?
 Rachel's always been nice to me, but first come random thoughts and next thing you know, I'll be braiding Betsy's hair or something…"

 …yeah, Ivette could see where that might be a problem.
 On the other hand, if there was one thing Ivette had learned from her mother, it was to never give something away for nothing.
 Unless she was giving to an organization with 501(c)(3) status, in which case it wasn't really for nothing because she could write it off on her taxes.
-"A hundred, modeling, and you can tap my powers for class for the rest of the semester if I can have the outfit from yesterday and one other."
+"Not only will I model for you, but you can tap my powers for class and homework for the rest of the semester… if I can have the outfit from yesterday and at least one other.
+Preferably two."